Tool #1: Mindful Moment

 - Click "Make a Copy" to save it to your own Google Drive or "Download as" to export it as a Word Doc or printable PDF

 You can watch videos, keep track and everything else, but what happens when it actually comes time to sit down and eat?
 It's a whole new ballgame!
 That's why I created this super-simple Emotional Eating Cheat Sheet.

 Save the image to your phone to have on hand for any kind of eating situation.

 Pull it out and check in with the 4 simple guidelines every so often before and throughout your meal.
 When it becomes habit, you won't need it anymore!

 About Amy Clover

 Amy is a writer, speaker, fitness personality and the founder of Strong Inside Out.
-After overcoming depression, anxiety and disordered eating, she now helps others "become stronger than their struggle" through her coaching, online courses and in-person events.
+After overcoming depression, anxiety and disordered eating, she now helps others shed shaming, metric-based health standards and build individual health without scales or judgment through her coaching, online courses and in-person events.
 Her specialty is guiding people with depression, anxiety and/or eating disorders to reconnect with their needs and worth through mindfulness and fearless self-discovery.

 Amy started this path as a personal trainer, but came to realize that the restrictive, shame-inspiring fitness world didn't align with her core values.
 After educating herself in psychological, energetic and spiritual healing practices, she resolved her own blocks around food and body image.
 Now she combines her love for movement and personal development to bring the world a unique approach to reclaiming one's power from depression, anxiety and eating disorders.